adarshvs/cowin-tracker-twitter-bot/README.md

   - Automatically checks vaccine availability in every 15 minutes and post updates on twitter
   - See HTML in the right

+ ## Features

+- This bot will generate images based on the vaccine availability
+- Auto tweet the auto generated image in twiter feed
+- Auto post vaccine availability to telegram Channel/group

 # Not a Geek?!